Massacre of Kommeno: The massacre

-At dawn on 16 August, 120 men of the 12th Company of the 98th Regiment of the 1st Mountain Division under the command of Leutnant Willibald Röser drove to Kommeno on lorries.
+At dawn on 16 August, 120 men of the 12th Company of the 98th Regiment of the 1st Mountain Division drove to Kommeno on lorries.
+The group was commanded by Oberleutnant Willibald Röser, a devoted National Socialist known by the nickname "Nero of 12/98".
 On the previous night, the regiment commander Oberst Josef Salminger had given them a short, fierce speech alleging that they were going to wipe out a partisan nest and ordering them to spare no one.
 Most of the men had been fighting in the Eastern Front and they were accustomed to carrying out similar reprisals against the local population.
+Three weeks earlier, most of these men had taken part in the first assault against Mousiotitsa, murdering 136 civilians.

 The soldiers surrounded the village from three directions, leaving unattended only the access to the Arachthos river.
 Houses were first attacked with grenades and as villagers awoke and tried to flee, they were indiscriminately shot at.
 Many women, children and elderly fell victims.

 Among the first casualties was the village priest, who was killed by Röser as he begged him to spare his church fold.
 Several eyewitness reports described women being raped, people beaten and corpses humiliated.
 Around forty of the marriage guests that were still awake celebrating were also murdered.

 The only escape route lay across the river and many villagers managed to cross it, either swimming or onboard small boats.
 After seizing livestock and looting valuables, the Germans set the village ablaze.

 Aftermath

 The official list of casualties includes 317 victims, among which 73 children aged under ten, 20 entire families and the newlyweds.
 A monument commemorating the massacre has been erected in the main square.

 The official Wehrmacht reports about the events in Kommeno falsely claimed that the village was in partisan hands who opened heavy fire against the Germans.
 It also claimed that 150 "partisans" were killed as a result.

 Salminger was killed in an ambush by partisans on 1 October 1943.
 In reprisal, German forces of the 1st Mountain Division perpetrated the Lyngiades massacre on 3 October 1943.

 Röser was killed in November 1944 in Freiburg during an airstrike.

-The divisional commander, Generalleutnant Walter Stettner went missing after mid-October 1944 near Belgrade, and was never brought to justice for the atrocities in Kommeno.
+The divisional commander, Generalleutnant Walter Stettner went missing after mid-October 1944 near Belgrade.
 No reparations were paid to the families of the victims.